iamvishalsehgal/process_mining/README.md

 # Process Mining Project (Group 9)

 This repository contains the assignment of **Predictive Process Monitoring (PPM)**, made by group 9.
 The project uses process mining techniques to predict based on a production event log dataset.
+The repository currently contains 1 brief exploratory data analysis, to explore the data.
+Furthermore, two notebooks are included.
+They are similar, however in the updated version a bug is fixed.
 ## Table of Contents

 - [Overview](#overview)